yann-andenmatten/com.temenos.ds.op/README.txt

 In each *.product, in Dependencies, remove the Version of each Feature.

 In category.xml <feature> remove fixed version numbers in url and version and use .qualifier.

+Why we don't use *.target platform definition files, and instead just specify the required <repository><layout>p2</layout> p2 repos in pom.xml.
+One of the advantages of this approach is that it allows Maven settings.xml <mirror><id> to work.
+Another advantate is that you stop wasting time configuring *.target.. ;-) (even though https://github.com/mbarbero/fr.obeo.releng.targetplatform can offset that pain).
+The disadvantage of that is that there is no *.target to load into a completely fresh PDE.
+We accept this limitation, as we expect developers will use only our SDK product built with this ("eat your own dogfood").